How to calculate tyre pressure

 Book a Free Safety Check

-To book a free safety check for your vehicle, where your tyre pressures will also be checked and adjusted if needed, please click on the button below.
+To book a free safety check for your vehicle, including a tyre pressure check and adjustment if needed, please click on the button below.

 Checking Tyre Pressures at Home/Work

-If you want to check your own tyre pressures, then this can be done by either using a tyre pressure gauge or a digital tyre inflator.
-By using either a tyre pressure gauge or a tyre inflator, you will be able to find and record the PSI of each tyre.
+If you want to know how to check tyre pressure, you can use either a tyre pressure gauge or a digital tyre inflator.
+These tools will allow you to measure and record the PSI of each tyre accurately.

 Tyre Pressure FAQ's

-To find out everything you need to know about tyre pressures, head to our Tyre Pressures FAQ page.
-To access this, please click on the green button below.
+To find out everything you need to know about tyre pressures, head to our Tyre Pressures FAQ page by clicking on the link below.

 If you notice that your tyres are regularly losing pressure, then this could indicate that you have a slow puncture.
-Some punctures may be repairable.
-To find out everything you need to know about tyre repairs, please click on the article below.
+Some punctures may be repairable if they're located of the centre 3/4 of the tyre.

-Alternatively, if the tyre is unrepairable, you will need to purchase a new tyre for your vehicle.
+Alternatively, if the tyre is unrepairable, you'll need to purchase a new tyre for your vehicle.
 At National, we stock a wide range of tyres to fit any budget.
 We also offer Payment Assist, both online and in-branch to allow our customers to spread the cost monthly.
-For terms and conditions of Payment Assist, please click on the article below.
+For the terms and conditions of Payment Assist, please click on the article below.

 Did you enjoy this blog post? |